TDarkShadow/iheartnewvegas/setup.md

 [**FNV 4GB Patcher**](https://www.nexusmods.com/newvegas/mods/62552?)
 Makes Fallout New Vegas 4GB Aware.
 Automatically loads NVSE if present.
 - Manually download the **FNV 4GB Patch** main file.
-- Place **FalloutNVpatch.exe** in your game's **Root** folder and run it as an Administrator.
+- Extract the contents of the archive, and place **FalloutNVpatch.exe** in your game's **Root** folder.
-- Close the command prompt after the patching process is done.
+- Run the patch.
+Close the command prompt once the process is done.

-> From now on, the game should be run using **FalloutNewVegas.exe** instead of **NVSE.exe**.
-We will configure Mod Organizer 2 to hide the latter option after we are done installing it.

 # Mod Organizer 2